YOU'RE BRILLIANT and we want you on OUR team

 For detailed information regarding the role, please refer to the attached job description and person specification.

-Please call Catharine Blackman on 01622 724133 or email firstname.lastname@example.org to make an appointment to speak to Chief Medical Officer, Dr Afifa Qazi or Deputy Chief Medical Officer (workforce), Dr Mohan Bhat.
-What a place to live and work
+Please call Catharine Blackman on 01622 724133 or email email@example.com to make an appointment to speak to the Chief Medical Officer Dr Afifa Qazi or Deputy Chief Medical Officer (workforce), Dr Mohan Bhat.

 Person Specification Qualifications Essential